Naomiweinberger/Hate-Speech/README.md

 The goal of this project is to create a hate speech filter for twitter to effectively control hate speech.
 _____________________________________________________________________________________________________________________________
 # **Data**
-I took two data sets from kaggle one entitled [Hate Speech and Offensive Language](https://www.kaggle.com/mrmorj/hate-speech-and-offensive-language-dataset) and the other one entitled [Twitter Sentiment Analysis](https://www.kaggle.com/arkhoshghalb/twitter-sentiment-analysis-hatred-speech) and synthesiszed them.
+I took two data sets from kaggle one entitled [Hate Speech and Offensive Language](https://www.kaggle.com/mrmorj/hate-speech-and-offensive-language-dataset) and the other one entitled [Twitter Sentiment Analysis](https://www.kaggle.com/arkhoshghalb/twitter-sentiment-analysis-hatred-speech) and synthesized them.
 The hate speech data set categorized tweets into three classes: hate speech, offensive language, and neither.
 The twitter sentiment analysis categorized the data into sexist/racist or neither.
 After exploring the data, I scraped twitter using tweepy (searching for some common words from the previous dataset) and created a validation set.
 I then tested the model on this validation set (more on that below)
 _____________________________________________________________________________________________________________________________
 # **EDA**